McSCert/SysML-to-AUTOSAR/README.md

     JSNewContextExport  -> nce
     JSPostprocessExport -> ppe

-Since functions in a library cannot be directly assigned to condition, context  or postprocess cells, we suggest that instaed of copying code in this file to the Rhapsody JS editor, you write short delegate functions instead.
+Since functions in a library cannot be directly assigned to condition, context or postprocess cells, we suggest that instead of copying code in this file to the Rhapsody JS editor, you write short delegate functions.
 For example:

 - JSConditionExport:

         return ceXXX(element);

 - JSNewContextExport:

         nceXXX(element);

 - JSPostprocessExport: